 To qualify for the dual degree program, students must be accepted into both the Schools of Social Work and Business.
 Typically, students focus on completing classes from one degree at a time, though overlap is acceptable if scheduling allows.

-With a bachelor's degree in social work from a CSWE-accredited institution within the past ten years, qualifying students can typically complete the dual master’s program in 24 months (six semesters) on a full-time basis.
+With a bachelor's degree in social work from a CSWE-accredited institution, qualifying students can typically complete the dual master’s program in 24 months (six semesters) on a full-time basis.

 This list includes requirements for both the School of Business and the School of Social Work:

 These possible exceptions do not extend to international students, who must provide an official GMAT score and a TOEFL score of at least 100 (Internet-based) as a prerequisite for acceptance.

 All application steps are to be fully completed by the dates listed.

 |Summer||April 1 (MBA program only)||February 1 (MBA program only)|

 Applicants who are not citizens or permanent residents of the United States are considered international students and must meet additional requirements for admission.